PEXANE2/azure-docs.tr-tr/articles/iot-central/core/howto-manage-iot-central-from-cli.md

 ---
-title: Azure CLı 'dan IoT Central yönetme | Microsoft Docs
+title: Manage IoT Central from Azure CLI | Microsoft Docs
-description: Bu makalede, CLı kullanarak IoT Central uygulamanızın nasıl oluşturulacağı ve yönetileceği açıklanmaktadır.
-CLı kullanarak uygulamayı görüntüleyebilir, değiştirebilir ve kaldırabilirsiniz.
+description: This article describes how to create and manage your IoT Central application using CLI.
+You can view, modify and remove the application using CLI.
 services: iot-central
 ms.service: iot-central
 author: dominicbetts